brutus/wtforms-html5/README.md

 _Changes_: [WTForms][] — beginning around version 1.0.4 — started to implement
 some of these features.
-As of late 2016 the development version — that should become version 3 — has enough support for them imo, so that to prevent the duplication of functionality, **WTForms HTML5** dropped all the fields, widgets and validators — just use vanilla [WTForms][].
+As of late 2016 the development version — that should become version 3 — has enough support for them IMO, so that to prevent the duplication of functionality, **WTForms HTML5** dropped all the fields, widgets and validators — just use vanilla [WTForms][].

-_Current Function_: starting with `0.2` versions of **WTForms HTML5** merly
+_Current Function_: starting with `0.2` versions of **WTForms HTML5** merely
 contain one function: `get_html5_kwargs` — it adds the automatically generated keys to the _render keywords_ of a [WTForms][] field.
 A slim subclass of the new default _Meta_ class for forms is also provided: `AutoAttrMeta`.
 If you use this